desktop/desktop-notifications/README.md

 - [`electron`](https://www.electronjs.org/) doesn't support Windows
-  notifications when those are hidden away in the Action Center, because it doens't have a COM activator that could leverage CLSID-based activation.
+  notifications when those are hidden away in the Action Center, because it doesn't have a COM activator that could leverage CLSID-based activation.
 More details about this can be found in [electron/electron#29461](https://github.com/electron/electron/issues/29461).
 - [`node-notifier`](https://www.npmjs.com/package/node-notifier) relies on